cyrozap/usb-to-pcie-re/ASM236x/Notes.md

   - RX can only be accessed on the ASM2364 IC itself.

+### ORICO M2PVC3-G20 (ASM2364)

+- UART
+  - TX can be accessed at resistor R18 on the pad nearest the ASM2364 IC.
+  - RX can only be accessed on the ASM2364 IC itself.

 ## USB protocol

 Everything is done over custom SCSI commands.
 Commands are documented in the